 What We Do

 The Sycamore School is a school for young people living with Autism Spectrum Disorder.
-The school provides a safe and inclusive educational environment with programs supported by allied health, aimed at achieving academic, social, emotional and behavioural goals.
+The school provides a safe and inclusive educational environment aimed at achieving academic, social, emotional and behavioural goals.

 Using a strengths-based approach, new and innovative ways of teaching alongside evidence-informed strategies and the national curriculum, the school provides a positive learning environment with the instruction of quality teaching, community engagement and support programs providing pathways to assist students on their educational journey.